-Dennis Wolf, member of the research group human-computer interaction, has successfully defend his phd thesis.
+Dennis Wolf, member of the research group human-computer interaction, has successfully defend his phd thesis with the title Challenges of Controller-Based and Controller-Less Interaction in Cross-Reality.
 His examiners were Prof. Dr Enrico Rukzio (media informatics, Ulm University), Prof. Jonna Häkkila (University of Lapland), Prof. Dr Timo Ropinski, Prof. Dr Dr Wolfgang Minker, and Prof Dr. Manfred Reichert (all Ulm University).

 With the new technologies of cross reality (XR), countless new forms of interaction arise, which seemed impossible in the past.
 To manipulate virtual content and mediate intentions from the physical to the virtual world, we apply sensors that observe actions and interfaces that interpret these actions into input commands.
 Since our hands are evolutionary our most powerful and versatile tools, it is no surprise that analogue to the establishment of mice and joysticks for personal computers, hand-held controllers have become the state-of-the-art input device for commercial XR systems.
 With increasing tracking precision and the integration of haptic feedback, XR controllers are constantly growing in their interaction fidelity.
 However, as any hand-held device, XR controllers come with limitations such as an additional weight and a static form-factor.
 Specifically in virtual reality (VR), where scenarios involve holding different tools that do not necessarily fit the form-factor of the current controller or no tool at all, the mismatch between visual representation and haptic feedback can break the feeling of presence, i.e., reduce the feeling of being there.
 Furthermore, there are users that are physically or cognitively not able to use state-of-the-art VR controllers and have no or very limited alternative forms of interaction.